 3. Fill the jar with jelly beans.

-This makes a great little gift for your little ones to share on Easter.
+The jelly bean prayer jar is a great gift for your little ones to share on Easter.
 Plus, it is a great illustration of our risen Savior, Jesus Christ!

 Looking for MORE Easter activities?